MS-DOS Commands :: FAQ

 To run Windows Task Manager, type: taskmgr

 DANGER: Use with extreme caution!
-Killing a critical system process could cause your
+Killing a critical system process could cause your computer to crash/freeze and require a reboot.

 - Where can I get linux commands that are compiled to run in MS-DOS?